AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 As described in a previous module, we'll make a directory from command line for us to store our output data in.
+Make sure that your current directory is `kitematic/scRNA-seq`.
+Remember to use `ls` and `cd` to help get you there.

 ```
 mkdir alevin_output